tkram10/Career_Capstone/README.md

 We further examined the data modeling with random forest, did hyperparameter tuning, and got Kaggle around 0.66, indicating the need for further models.

 So, we used the XG Boost model with hyperparameter tuning and secured the 0.71 Kaggle score.
-Then, we examined the light Gradient boosting, which is fast and accurate with a Kaggle score of 0.723.
+Then, we examined the light Gradient boosting, which is fast and accurate, with a Kaggle score of 0.723.

 To conclude, Light Gradient Boost is a good model fit for the given cleaned dataset with a Kaggle score of 0.72387.